MicrosoftDocs/sdk-api/sdk-api-src/content/audioclient/nf-audioclient-iaudioclient3-initializesharedaudiostream.md

 Type: <b>const <a href="https://docs.microsoft.com/previous-versions/dd757713(v=vs.85)">WAVEFORMATEX</a>*</b>

 Pointer to a format descriptor.
-This parameter must point to a valid format descriptor of type <a href="https://docs.microsoft.com/previous-versions/dd757713(v=vs.85)">WAVEFORMATEX</a> or <b></b><a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ksmedia/ns-ksmedia-waveformatextensible">WAVEFORMATEXTENSIBLE</a>.
+This parameter must point to a valid format descriptor of type <a href="https://docs.microsoft.com/previous-versions/dd757713(v=vs.85)">WAVEFORMATEX</a> or <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ksmedia/ns-ksmedia-waveformatextensible">WAVEFORMATEXTENSIBLE</a>.
 For more information, see the Remarks section for <a href="https://docs.microsoft.com/windows/desktop/api/audioclient/nf-audioclient-iaudioclient-initialize">IAudioClient::Initialize</a>.

 ### -param AudioSessionGuid [in, optional]